Canadian Medical Association Journal: History

 On February 28, 2006, the acting-editor, Stephen Choi and editorial fellow Sally Murray, resigned from the journal over the same reason, leaving it without any full-time editorial staff, which raised questions about the future of the publication.
 In January 2007, Paul Hebert became editor-in-chief.
 After completion of Hebert's term, John Fletcher became editor-in-chief in January 2012.

 In April 2007, the former staff launched a new open-access journal, Open Medicine.

-On February 29, 2016, a similar controversy re-surfaced as the Canadian Medical Association disbanded the CMAJ's Journal Oversight Committee and dismissed Editor-in-Chief Dr. John Fletcher.
+On February 29, 2016, a similar controversy re-surfaced as the Canadian Medical Association disbanded the CMAJ's Journal Oversight Committee and dismissed editor-in-chief John Fletcher.
 The CMA cited a falling impact factor and a decline in research submissions as reasons for the change, but these claims are disputed.
-Dr. Diane Kelsall, a long-time CMAJ deputy editor, became interim Editor-in-Chief while the organization searches for a permanent replacement.
+Diane Kelsall, a long-time CMAJ deputy editor, became interim editor-in-chief while the organization searched for a permanent replacement.

 In December 2021, CMAJ published a letter that said the hijab was "an instrument of oppression".
 After the letter was criticized as Islamophobic, CMAJ apologized and retracted the letter.

 James Maskalyk became the executive editor-in-chief in 2022.